Point of Sale

 When you have systems in place for HR-related tasks, everything goes that much faster.
 You can spend less time on administrative work (get it right the first time!) and more time on the things that inspired you to open a restaurant in the first place.

-After you’ve downloaded the free forms, read on to find out how to use these HR forms in your restaurant to save time on human resources tasks.
+After you’ve downloaded the free forms, read on to find out how to use these HR forms in your restaurant to save time on human resources tasks, boost compliance, and to better manage your employees.

 A time off request form is a document that your employees fill out to formally ask for periods of time (specific hours, days, weeks) off from work.